NNScripts/nn-custom-scripts/README.md

 Scripts
 -------
 **check_database.php**<br />
-This script will check all your database tables for errors.
+This script will check all your database tables (only the available MyISAM tables) for errors.<br />
 If found, a repair action is started.

 **group_stats.php**<br />
 This script will display group statistics like the "Browse groups" page, but commandline and with the oldest post information.